alex-t-reed/Text-Summarizer-Sentiment-Analysis/readme.md

 - User-friendly web interface for text summarization.
 - Automatic summarization of input text.
 - Option to sample random content from Wikipedia for summarization.
-- Dark mode for comfortable reading.
+- Sentiment analysis for original and summary text.

 ## Technologies Used